For the 2025 tax year, Active Duty Military income is exempt from New Mexico's personal income tax.

 - State Section

-- New Mexico Resident Return
+- Three dots to edit New Mexico Resident Return

 - Deductions from Income

-- Enter the amount of military wages included on your federal return
+- Enter the amount of military wages included on your Federal return

 - Continue to Save

-If you are a nonresident of New Mexico, your active duty military pay is not taxable on the New Mexico nonresident return.
+If you are a Non-Resident of New Mexico, your Active Duty Military Pay is not taxable on the New Mexico Non-Resident return.

 To enter the deduction in your account, follow these steps in the program: